ONEARMY/academy/docs/spaces/extrusion.md

 <div class="videoChapters">
 <div class="videoChaptersMain">

-###  Great for transforming plastic waste into batches of objects using moulds.
+###  This Precious Plastic Space transforms plastic waste extruding it into various objects and raw materials like beams or bricks.

-So, you want to set up an injection workspace.
-Awesome!
-The extruder workspace plays a key role in transforming shredded plastic into useful objects.
+So, you want to set up an Extrusion Workspace.
+That's brilliant!
+The Extrusion Workspace is a great choice to recycle lots of plastic waste into beams or bricks in a continuous process that is fairly straighforward and easy to learn.

-Setting up a workspace can be broken down into three main steps:
+Setting up an Extrusion Workspace can be broken down into three main steps:

 1. <b>Search:</b> what to think about when choosing your space
-2. <b>Plan:</b> how to plan your space effectively
+2. <b>Plan:</b> how to plan your space effectively to work with (sometimes) long moulds
-3. <b>Build:</b> transforming an empty room into a injection workspace
+3. <b>Build:</b> transforming an empty room into a Extrusion Workspace

 Each of these steps is explained in more detail below.